New International Student Arrival Checklist

 Please note that a Social Security Number [SSN] is not required to open a bank account.

 Get a Driver License or Photo ID Card

 A valid driver license is required to drive a car anywhere in the US New York State honors all valid foreign licenses.
 If living in New Jersey, you should carry an International Driving Permit along with the valid foreign driver license.
-To learn more about applying for New Jersey driver license, please visit the New Jersey Motor Vehicle Commission or for applying New Jersey non-driver identification card, visit here.
+To learn more about applying for New Jersey driver license, please visit the New Jersey Motor Vehicle Commission or apply for a , visit New Jersey non-driver identification card.

 You may also want to apply for a state photo ID card or a New York City ID card.
 To learn more about applying for a New York driver license or state photo ID card visit the New York Department of Motor Vehicles.